bjstubbs/larimaR/README.md

 ## Search for cells/pertunagens with shiny apps

-LarimaR comes with 2 shiny based filter apps based on cell and perturbagen data
+LarimaR comes with 2 Shiny based filter apps based on cell and perturbagen data

 runCmapCellFilter(cellFile) and runCmapPertFilter(pertFile)